ncar-xdev/ncar-xdev.github.io/status/metrics.md

 # Metrics

-Below are some of the metrics of things that Xdev does.
+Below are some of the metrics related to activity on repositories that Xdev owns and package downloads for repositories that are published packaged on PyPI or Conda Forge.
+These metrics are updated periodically, so check back later for new information.

-## Package Downloads

-### ecgtools
+## ecgtools

 :::{raw} html
 ---